 Welcome to your national professional community in gifted and talented education.

-Announcing new nationwide research around what is actually happening, and what those involved at the coalface really think about the state of gifted education in Aotearoa New Zealand. giftEDnz.
+- Announcing a new nationwide research project being led by giftEDnz looking into what is actually happening, and what those involved at the coalface really think about the state of gifted education in Aotearoa New Zealand

 - What do you mean by this belonging thing anyway?
 By Board secretary Andrea Delaune